Why Partnerships Matter Now More Than Ever

 Newton County + USDA Farm to School

-Newton County is nested about an hour outside of Atlanta.
-It’s home to some incredible teachers and students, and was the perfect home for us to implement our Veggie Ready program with the largest group of 21 PreK and K teachers.
-Thanks to a USDA Farm to School grant, we were able to introduce 360 students to hands-on cooking and our partners at Love is Love Cooperative Farm hosted these kiddos for an immersive farm field trip where they could meet the farmers and explore the farm!
+Newton County is nestled about an hour outside of Atlanta, and home to some incredible teachers, students and farmers.
+Thanks to a USDA Farm to School grant, we introduced 360 students to hands-on cooking.
+And at the end of the semester, these students took field trips to Love is Love Cooperative Farm to meet the farmers and explore the farm.

 Flint River Soil and Water Conservation District